rit-csc/MorseCode/README.md

 MorseCode
 =========

-Doug and Mike creating an Android app that makes discrete Morse Code texting available to the masses
+Doug and Mike creating an Android app that makes discreet Morse Code texting available to the masses